shreyas-sjce/Temperature_monitoring_using_IOT/README.md

 > Temperature Sensor: LM35 sensor

-In the Images folder we can see the connections, VCC is connected to the red wire, Output is connected to the orange wire and Gnd is connected to the brown wire.Step 3: Using male to female wire connect the 3 pins of the LM35 to the Bolt Wifi Module as follows:
+In the Images folder we can see the connections, VCC is connected to the red wire, Output is connected to the orange wire and Gnd is connected to the brown wire.
+Using male to female wire connect the 3 pins of the LM35 to the Bolt Wifi Module as follows:

 > VCC pin of the LM35 connects to 5v of the Bolt Wifi module.